jeffalstott/powerlaw/README.rst

 Further Development
 -----------------
-``powerlaw`` is open for further development.
-If there's a feature you'd like to see in ``powerlaw``, `submit an issue <https://github.com/jeffalstott/powerlaw/issues>`_.
-Pull requests and offers for expansion or inclusion in other projects are welcomed and encouraged.
-The original author of `powerlaw`, Jeff Alstott, is now only writing minor tweaks, so contributions are very helpful.
+The original author of `powerlaw`, Jeff Alstott, is now only writing minor tweaks, but ``powerlaw`` remains open for further development by the community.
+If there's a feature you'd like to see in ``powerlaw`` you can `submit an issue <https://github.com/jeffalstott/powerlaw/issues>`_, but pull requests are even better.
+Offers for expansion or inclusion in other projects are welcomed and encouraged.

 Acknowledgements